Each time you break his heart, Nick Kamen will probably head down to the launderette. That could be where he is now!

 Production of Nick’s follow up came swiftly after the demise of “Nick Kamen”, this time with another Madonna associate, Patrick Leonard.
 The lead single, “Tell Me”, again topped the Italian chart and just snuck in the top 40 in the UK.
 The album, “Us”, was even more successful in Italy as it peaked at No.2 although it flopped everywhere else.
 Only one other single was released from it, “Bring Me Your Love” (Ita No.16).
 Nick contributed the song “Turn It Up” for the 1989 film ‘Honey I Shrunk The Kids’ before entering the 1990’s with “I Promised Myself”, which turned out to be a big success everywhere apart from the UK.
 The song hit number on in Australia, Italy and Sweden and has been subsequently covered by Dead Or Alive in 1999, The A-Teens in 2004 and German rock group Maggers in 2013.
 The song was the lead single from his third album, “Move Until We Fly”, which was a success in ‘down under’ and, guess where…yes, Italy!
 Nick covered Morgan-McVey’s 1987 debut single “Looking Good Diving” for the album, which is notable as having been written and produced by Stock Aitken Waterman, although it was not a commercial success on its own.

 Nick released one more album, “Whatever, Whenever”, in 1992 although it and the singles did absolutely nothing and Nick promptly disappeared.
 Nick turned up again in the 00’s, once again for The Face magazine as well as modelling more ‘mature’ mens clothing, but generally seems to of retired from everything these days.
-He re-issued “I Promise Myself” in 2004 off the back of numerous covers and presumably is very happy with his briefly successful career in the limelight?(!)
+He re-issued “I Promise Myself” in 2004 off the back of numerous covers.

 Remember Nick and his music at his official FACEBOOK page